-E. Scenario Implementation

-e.1 Description of validation scenario Peutz and Stam de Koning are considered end-users and will use the application and validate the results e.2 Design Stage (according to RIBA) Starting from the early design phases to detailed design phases (Riba stages 2 to 4) e.3 Actors and Responsibilities BIM-Connected will build the end user application, BIM-Connected will also develop the geometry engine.
-Rules will be built by BIM-Connected.
-TUE will provide FireBIM ontologies.
-Stam de Koning and Peutz will provide test data, the use cases and will evaluate the end result. e.4 Required Input / data IFC model with IFCSpaces and IFC models with pipes and ducts f.1 Challenges The geometry engine that implements SPARQL queries on IFC models includes an extension of SPARQL functions that enables spatial analyses.
-Another challenge is the connection and usefulness of the FireBIM ontologies in this use case. f.2 Evaluation Criteria / KPIs (at least 2) - User friendly app that enables fire experts to create compartments - Geometry Engine that can read all the Dutch IFC files - Geometry Engine that can do clash detection - Usage of FireBIM ontologies.
-Do they contain enough relevant information for this particular use case f.3 Main risks (technical, social) Risks are on the geometry engine although first versions are working.
+E. Scenario Implementation e.1 Description of validation scenario After a spatial building design is finished and the building permit is approved a contractor (together with sub-contractors) starts its preparation in the Technical Design stage.
+One of these tasks is to select products for every part of the building's design.
+For selecting the right products in terms of fire safety boundary penetrations (such as valves), there is often a lack of fire safety knowledge.
+This scenario allows the (sub)contractor to select the most suitable measure/product out of an automatically pre-filtered list based on the fire safety requirements.
+The big advantage of this automatically generated digital list is that the (sub)contractor no longer must browse through all kinds of catalogues. e.2 Design Stage (according to RIBA) Stage 4: Technical Design Stage 5: Manufacturing and Construction e.3 Actors and Responsibilities - BIM-Connected: Develops the geometry engine, builds requirements generator and builds the end user application. - Peutz: provides fire experts assistance in the development of the requirements generator, provides fire safety related input. - TU Eindhoven: Provides the FireBIM ontologies and helps in the development of the requirements generator. - Stam + de Koning: Provides the dataset and evaluates the result as an end user. e.4 Required Input / data IFC model with IFCSpaces and IFC models with pipes and ducts F. Evaluation and Risks f.1 Challenges The geometry engine that implements Sparql queries on IFC models includes an extension of Sparql functions that enables spatial analyses.
+Another challenge is the connection and usefulness of the FireBIM ontologies in this scenario f.2 Evaluation Criteria / KPIs (at least 2) - Geometry Engine that can read IFC files. - Geometry Engine that can do clash detection. - Usage of FireBIM ontologies.
+Do they contain enough relevant information for this scenario? f.3 Main risks (technical, social) Risks are on the geometry engine although first versions are working.
 Also risks on the system level and that is mainly about putting it all together.
-Another risk is the completeness of the FireBIM ontologies regarding this case. f.4 Ethical or legal considerations Expert users can use the tool.
-The responsibility of the results is (still) with the experts.
+Another risk is the completeness of the FireBIM ontologies regarding this case.
+The product data on the other hand is based on the completeness, reliability and applicability of the product information submitted by the manufacturer. f.4 Ethical or legal considerations Usually, there is no more verification by a fire safety expert in this building phase, so the quality chosen products, and therefore the fire safety of the building, relies completely on the quality of the stored data and the performance of the automated determination of the fire safety requirements.